08 December, 2020

 Spanish

-“I’m with Andrew, the one that comes once a month.”
+“I’m with Andrew, the one who comes once a month.”
 Spanish: “Andrés, el que viene cada mes.

 Turkish